 Kasumi Goto is a master thief.
 That's literally the only negative thing you can say about her.
-She's nice (very sympathetic to the other characters, particularlyJack,) kind (saved a little girl from slavers,) friendly, and sociable, with her input on morally ambiguous decisions showing high morals.
+She's nice (very sympathetic to the other characters, particularlyJack), kind (saved a little girl from slavers), friendly, and sociable, with her input on morally ambiguous decisions showing high morals.
 She's also a devastating Glass Cannon that uses stealth to stab enemies in the back, so skilled that Spectres consider her a Worthy Opponent and when mocked about her dead lover she goes into a quiet rage before taking out a crime king's invincible gunship.
 And the thieving part?
 Turns out she's now doing it from casinos and giving the proceeds to war victims.
 You can stop her, but letting her proceed is the paragon option.